 First party data let you use your own customer data to target and personalize surveys.
 Instead of relying on third-party targeting, you upload a list of known users - and we take care of the rest.

-Step 1: Prepare Your Audience File
+Step 1: Prepare Your Data File

-Your table should include:
+Your file should include:

-• Optional columns: any other data you want to use to pre-fill survey answers (e.g. Age, Region, Customer Type, Annual Spend).
+Identifier, and it can be renamed on the respondent source.
+The identifier must be unique within the file — if any value appears more than once, the upload is rejected.
+De-duplicate before uploading. - Optional columns: any other data you want to use to pre-fill survey answers (e.g. Age, Region, Customer Type, Annual Spend).
 These should match question codes in your survey — more on that below.

-Step 2: Upload Your Audience
+Step 2: Upload Your Data

 Once your file is ready:

-1. Go to the Summary tab of your survey.
+- Go to the Summary tab of your survey.

 Step 3: Match to Survey Questions